Please note that the information on this webpage is for guidance only - it should not be construed as legal advice.

 During the assessment interview

-Although the assessors are experienced in exploring the difficulties in general around specific disabilities, you are advised to think about and note down any particular difficulties you are experiencing as an individual and bring this with you to the assessment.
+It is helpful if you think about and note down any particular difficulties you are experiencing as an individual, details of how your course will be taught, will you complete exams or just coursework, required to undertake placements etc and bring this with you to the assessment.

 After the assessment

 After the assessment, the assessor will write a report recommending strategies involving equipment or other support.
-This is sent to the funding body within 10 working days.
+This is sent to you and the funding body within 10 working days and if you have given your permission, to your disability advisor..

-The funding body will review the report and, if they are agreeable to the recommendations, they will send you a DSA2 letter, by post, confirming the support they’ve approved.
+The funding body will review the report and, if they are agreeable to the recommendations, they will email you an entitlement letter, referred to as a DSA2 letter by SFE, confirming the support they’ve approved.

 How to get the equipment or support